At your discretion, you may want to set this music to loop.

 Have you ever been hit by a car so hard you were flung into the air?

-This is what happened to me.
+Well, that is what happened to me.

 This story is meant to be entertaining.
 It is meant to depict a world where, eventually, good triumphs.